 All students applying for admission to John Patrick University of Health and Applied Sciences must arrange to have original transcripts sent to John Patrick University of Health and Applied Sciences directly from the issuing institution.
 These arrangements are to be made at the time of the student's application.
-International students (and U.S. students with international transcripts) must provide a course-by-course evaluation of international transcripts by a provider approved by the National Association of Credential Evaluation Services (NACES) such as World Education Services.
+International students (and U.S. students with international transcripts) must provide an evaluation of international transcripts or U.S. equivalency by a provider approved by the National Association of Credential Evaluation Services (NACES) such as World Education Services.